 The British also built roads in and around Wayanad to make it easily accessible.
 This helped bring in a large influx of settlers to the town.
 Wayanad proved to be a dream come true for the people who had come to the place looking for new and better opportunities.

-Nestled in the forests are luxury resorts offering Ayurvedic massages and relaxing spas for the tired travelers looking at rejuvenating their minds as well as their bodies.
-So, it can be safely said that Wayanad is a place where the traditional easily confluences with the modern offering everyone a once-in-a-lifetime experience.
+Nestled in the forests are luxury resorts offering Ayurvedic massages and relaxing spas for the tired travellers looking at rejuvenating their minds as well as their bodies.
+So, it can be safely said that Wayanad is a place where the traditional easily confluences with the modern offering everyone a once in a lifetime experience.